 Like most project management documents, SoWs are best written collaboratively.
 However, there are two main parties involved: the client or service provider and the company.
 SoWs need to be approved by two parties before work on your project really begins.

-From the client or service provider's side, SoWs are usually drafted by project managers.
+From the client or service provider's side, an SoW in project management is usually drafted by the project manager.

-They're usually the first formal documentation that a company will receive, so it's important that they're well done and make a good impression.
+An SoW is usually the first formal documentation that a company will receive, so it's important that it's well done and makes a good impression.
 Project managers will often assign different parts of their statement of work to different team members depending on the situation.
 This is ideal as it makes for a more collaborative and thorough document.

 From the company's side, SoWs will likely be reviewed and signed off on by multiple high-level staff members.